halculvin/data-512-final-project/README.md

-# Human Centered Data Science - Project Part 1 - Common Analysis
+# Human Centered Data Science - Final Project

 ## About the Project
 The Snohomish County of Washington State implemented masking policies during the outbreak of the Covid pandemic.
 The aim was to reduce the progression of confirmed COVID-19 cases within the County.
 My objective was to evaluate the impact that the masking policy had on the progression of the COVID-19 virus and the effect that this policy had on unemployment rate.